April 4, 2026

 riscv64-linux-gnu-gcc -o hello hello.o -nostdlib -static

-you can run it
+and with qemu you can run it

 qemu-riscv64 ./hello